Test Complete

 The team will roll until the patient is as close to on their least-injured side as possible.

-14. After this assessment, a long spine board, rolled sheet, bariatric movement device, or other patient movement device can be placed behind the patient, correct-side up and as close to the patient's low side as possible.
+- After this assessment, a long spine board, rolled sheet, bariatric movement device, or other patient movement device can be placed behind the patient, correct-side up, and as close to the patient's low side as possible.

-15. EMS professional number one will count aloud “one, two, three.”
-On “three,” EMS professionals two and three will roll the patient as a team, away from themselves, while EMS professional number one maintains in-line cervical integrity by turning the patient's head to the same side that the patient is rolling toward, and preventing the patient's head from moving upon any axis.
+- EMS professional number one will count aloud, “One, two, three.”
+On “three,” EMS professionals two and three will roll the patient as a team away from themselves, while EMS professional number one maintains in-line cervical integrity by turning the patient's head to the same side that the patient is rolling toward and preventing the patient's head from moving upon any axis.

-The team will roll the patient, smoothly and in a controlled manner until the patient is flat on the device that the team placed prior to the return roll.
+The team will roll the patient smoothly and controlled until the patient is flat on the device that the team placed prior to the return roll.
 EMS professional number one will continue holding manual in-line stabilization of the patient's cervical spine.